X00122527/College-Grant-System-with-GUI/README.md

 # College-Grant-System-with-GUI

-Once ran, it creates user with username "admin" and password "admin".
+Once ran, it creates a user with username "admin" and password "admin".
 It also creates directory grant_app on Desktop with few other files inside it.

 Version without GUI: